stanik120/Automatic-water-tank-filling-system/README.md

 * E-mail: [stanik@tuta.io](mailto:stanik@tuta.io)

 ### License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the CC BY-NC 4.0 - see the [LICENSE.md](LICENSE.md) file for details.